ianmm2d/nanoGPT-foundation-models/README.md

-# nanoGPT
+# nanoGPT (Fork) — Scaling Laws Exploration

-The simplest, fastest repository for training/finetuning medium-sized GPTs.
-It is a rewrite of [minGPT](https://github.com/karpathy/minGPT) that prioritizes teeth over education.
-Still under active development, but currently the file `train.py` reproduces GPT-2 (124M) on OpenWebText, running on a single 8XA100 40GB node in about 4 days of training.
-The code itself is plain and readable: `train.py` is a ~300-line boilerplate training loop and `model.py` a ~300-line GPT model definition, which can optionally load the GPT-2 weights from OpenAI.
-That's it.

-Because the code is so simple, it is very easy to hack to your needs, train new models from scratch, or finetune pretrained checkpoints (e.g. biggest one currently available as a starting point would be the GPT-2 1.3B model from OpenAI).
+This repository is a **fork of [nanoGPT](https://github.com/karpathy/nanoGPT)**, the simplest and fastest codebase for training and fine-tuning medium-sized GPT models.

+The main purpose of this fork is to **investigate the scaling behavior of GPT models with respect to model size, dataset size, and compute budget**.
+This includes empirical experiments and visualizations to understand how training loss and model performance change when scaling up different factors.

+This repo retains the core simplicity and readability of nanoGPT, while adding tooling and experiments focused on scaling laws.
+The core files like `train.py` and `model.py` remain compact (~300 lines each) and easy to hack.

+Currently, `train.py` can reproduce GPT-2 (124M) results on OpenWebText, running on a single 8x A100 40GB node over about 4 days.

+---

 ## 📊 Scaling Results